-The German General Social Survey (ALLBUS) is a trend panel survey project conducted by the GESIS - Leibniz Institute for the Social Science.
-Data collection is based on multiple methods such as both computer-assisted and paper-and-pencil face-to-face interviews, and self-administered standardized questionnaires.
+The German General Social Survey (ALLBUS) is a trend panel survey project conducted by GESIS - Leibniz Institute for the Social Science.
+Data collection is based on multiple methods such as both computer-assisted and paper-and-pencil face-to-face interviews, and administered standardized questionnaires.
 The sampling procedure is based on the population probability, which is using the weights to reach given benchmarks for the population.
 ALLBUS has been collecting data every 2 years since 1986.
 The current study used the data collected in 2018 as some of our key variables (such as national pride and moral justification of political violence) were added to the survey in 2018 (GESIS, 2019).
 The data were collected between April and September 2018.
-The original dataset recruited 3477 participants.
+The original data set recruited 3,477 participants.
 We removed 209 participants who were not German citizens because no measures for national pride and sympathy for attacks against asylum seekers were included for these participants.
-The final sample was 3268 participants (1610 women and 1658 men).
+The final sample was 3,268 participants (1,610 women and 1,658 men).
+The average age of participants was 52.36 (range = 18-95, SD = 17.58).